10 Human Rights And Ethics In The Workplace

 There are organizations that overburden their staff without paying them the equivalent of their work as wages or salary.

-For example, in Nigeria, some university graduates still earn as low as 20,000 Naira (less than 100 USD) as monthly salary.
-Whereas, the nature of work they do and the treatment meted out to them are unbelievable.
+For example, some university graduates in developing countries earn peanuts as monthly salary.
+Whereas, the nature of work they do and the process involved are unbelievable.
 This is not right.

 TOP 5 BUSINESSES WITH PROPER HUMAN RIGHTS POLICY